-We note the PG&E Proposal with interest and modify it as recommended by Staff before requiring SCE to test drive the approach concurrent with its 2022 RAMP filing to the best of its ability.
+We note the PG&E Proposal with interest and modify it as recommended by Staff before requiring SCE to test the approach.
+We direct SCE to serve the completed transparency documents to the SCE 2022 RAMP proceeding service list no later than 60 days from the date of SCE's 2022 RAMP filing.
 We modify the Staff Proposal to include more granular specifications for sensitivity analysis and confidence level.
 The PG&E Proposal modified to reflect these changes is contained in Appendix C. It is reasonable to test the PG&E Proposal with Staff's proposed modifications to explore if these help increase the transparency of estimate uncertainties and identify unusual behavior at the extremes.

-&lt;sup>50 TURN, Comments on Staff Proposal at 12.
+51 TURN, Comments on Staff Proposal at 12.

-&lt;sup>51 Id. at Attachment A, at 3.
+52 Id. at Attachment A, at 3.

-It is also reasonable to require SCE to test drive the PG&E Proposal as modified in this decision concurrent with SCE's 2022 RAMP filing so that the Commission and parties can continue to refine transparency measures beyond those required in the SA Decision in a timely manner.
-We clarify that by requiring that SCE test drive the guidelines concurrent with its RAMP filing we are directing SCE to complete the templates included in the PG&E Proposal, as modified, to the best of its ability and to provide these to the Commission concurrent with its RAMP filing.
+It is also reasonable to require SCE to test drive the PG&E Proposal as modified in this decision close to the date of SCE's 2022 RAMP filing so that the Commission and parties can continue to refine transparency measures beyond those required in the SA Decision in a timely manner.
+We clarify that by requiring that SCE to test and serve the transparency documents we are directing SCE to complete the templates included in the modified PG&E Proposal to the best of its ability.
 We do not require SCE to use the completed template information to select their mitigation choices.
 Instead, we will consider the results of SCE's test drive as purely informational regarding the templates' feasibility and their usefulness in providing transparency for Staff and parties.
-SPD Staff shall work with SCE to support SCE undertaking this test drive in a way that does not disrupt SCE's 2022 RAMP preparations.
+Further, SPD Staff shall work with SCE to support SCE undertaking this test drive in a way that does not disrupt SCE's 2022 RAMP preparations.